ainsleys/derivadex-api-docs/source/includes/main.md

 #### Strategy

-A `Strategy` contains information pertaining to a trader's cross-margined strategy, such as their free and frozen collaterals and max leverage.
+A `Strategy` contains information pertaining to a trader"s cross-margined strategy, such as their free and frozen collaterals and max leverage.

 ##### Key encoding / decoding